What Are Keloids

 Radiation helps reduce the risk of keloid formation if it is offered immediately after the injury.
 It works by reducing the number of fibroblasts and allows for more normalised wound healing.

-Where possible the keloids should be surgically removed, and radiation should be offered withing 24 hours of the surgery.
+Where possible the keloids should be surgically removed, and radiation should be offered within 24 hours of the surgery.
 Surgery followed by radiation reduces the risk of keloid formation to less than 20%.

 Sometimes keloids are too large for surgery and then radiation can be used alone.